-As libraries and archives take specific action to address white supremacy in the library and information science (LIS) field, too often there is an undue burden placed on people of color to provide expertise and life experience on issues related to race and oppression.
+As libraries and archives take specific actions to address white supremacy in the library and information science (LIS) field, too often there is an undue burden placed on people of color to provide expertise and life experience on issues related to race and oppression.
 Our colleagues are asked to facilitate discussions, write articles and blog posts, and advise their employers and professional organizations about antiracism and racial justice.
-They are often expected to serve as informal educators and consultants and to be available to have difficult conversations about their experiences again and again, usually without compensation.
-Even when requests for assistance and input are extended to colleagues from other institutions and community members who are not part of libraries and archives, the burden remains undue.
-People of color are often uncompensated and unrecognized for this reparative work, which, in addition to the time and expertise required, is immensely taxing emotionally.
+They are often expected to serve as informal educators and consultants and to be available to have difficult conversations about their experiences again and again, usually without compensation or recognition.
+This reparative work is, in addition to the time and expertise required, immensely taxing emotionally.

-In addition to the allocated money in the NEA budget for this initiative, designated donations will allow the Racial Justice Honoraria Fund to grant more honoraria and make an even bigger impact.
+In addition to the money allocated from the NEA budget for this initiative, designated donations will allow the Racial Justice Honoraria Fund to grant more honoraria and make an even bigger impact.
 If you are in a position to financially support NEA in this initiative, click here to make a donation.